ganidande905/amfoss-tasks/task-06/README.md

 # React

 ## Overview
-React is a JavaScript library for building user interfaces, primarily for single-page applications.
+React is a JavaScript library.
 It allows developers to create large web applications that can update and render efficiently with minimal coding.
 React is maintained by Facebook and a community of individual developers and companies.

 ## Usage
 React can be used to create both simple components and complex user interfaces.
 The basic building blocks of a React application are components, which can be defined as JavaScript functions or classes.